 Tips & Tricks

 - Malmutate is a line of sight-targeted spell, rather than smite-targeted.
 If you do not have mutation resistance, do your best to take cover until you can either get away or kill the caster.
 Any method of breaking line of effect will work -- teleporting away, reading a scroll of fog, ducking around a corner, ducking behind summons, ducking behind other monsters...
 As long as the caster cannot target you, your genetics are safe.

 - Summoning spells are particularly effective for blocking Malmutate.
 Either you'll get one or more meat shields who can either help you take the monster down or keep them busy so you can get away (depending on the situation), or you might get a nameless horror -- which, while still quite dangerous, can block Malmutate long enough for you to reach a staircase.

 - Alternatively, just cast Necromutation if you are capable of doing so.
 Your stats might take a hit, but that will fix itself as you continue to explore and fight.

 - Your best method of dealing with Malmutate is generally going to be either killing the monster in question as quickly as possible or not dealing with them in the first place.
 If you can snipe them from behind cover with smite-targeted or piercing attacks, by all means do so, but otherwise, make Malmutators your first priority.

 - Fortunately, neqoxecs and shining eyes are fairly fragile.
-Cacodemons make difficult opponents but are manageable enough if you're ready to explore areas where they are common (the Abyss, Hell, or Pandemonium).
+Cacodemons, while difficult opponents, are manageable enough if you're ready to explore areas where they are common (the Abyss, Hell, or Pandemonium).
 Orbs of fire are so incredibly dangerous that it's already worth hitting them with everything you have.